aosterloh/Apache-Beam-from-Zero/README.md

 ### Import statements
 If we want to use apache beam, we have to import it.
-As we are also dealing with csv files, let's make life easy and import that library too.
 ```
 import apache_beam as beam
 ```